ably/ably-asset-tracking-android/README.md

 }
 ```

-#### Mapbox Repository
+#### Downloading Transitive Dependencies from the Mapbox Repository

-Next, in order to resolve all Ably Asset Tracking dependencies you will also need to authenticate with the Mapbox repository in your Gradle build script:
+In order to resolve all dependencies required by the Ably Asset Tracking SDK, you will also need to authenticate with the Mapbox repository in your Gradle build script:

 ```groovy
 repositories {